tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 First, I want to dispel the notion that you need a lot of time.
 It simply is not true: compounding interest is one of the most powerful forces in the world.
 I learned how to speak and read Spanish in two years practicing only one hour a week.
 After some time, you will be surprised at how far you have progressed.

 Second, as Tim Ferris likes to say: it is not that you don’t have any time, it is that you do not have any priorities.
 Practice is hard and not many people can be consistent.
-However, I have found that when I make practice a priority it has paid off in ways that I could have never imagined.
+However, I have found when I make practice a priority it has paid off in ways I could have never imagined.

-You do not have to be an autodidact, but you can be better than you are now and that is a commendable goal.
+You do not have to be an autodidact  but you can be better than you are now.

 ## Finding a track to explore

 Here are some ideas of tracks you can consider when trying to find a topic to study.
-There is an enormous amount of complementary skill-sets for designers and these are just some resources that I found helpful when I was trying to find my own.
+There is an enormous amount of complementary skill-sets for designers and these are just some resources I found helpful when I was trying to find my own.

 ### Theoretic